 Dr. Everette Coffman is a licensed marriage and family therapist and mental health counselor.
-He received his bachelor's degree from the University of South Florida in psychology.
+He received his bachelor's degree in psychology from the University of South Florida.
 He then received his master's degree in marriage and family therapy with a professional counseling certification from Southeastern University.
-He earned his doctorate degree and works as an instructor at the University of Florida.
-Everette has a unique ability to connect with people and has a natural gift for providing hope to his clients.
-He has been trained in EMDR for trauma therapy and also has been trained in EFT for couples.
-His passion also lies in helping those affected by addiction, whether the addict or the family.
-Through his own journey through addiction and coming from a family of addiction, he has an uncanny ability to provide a unique dimension to understanding these dynamics.
+He earned his doctorate degree at the University of Florida in counseling and counselor education.
+He is currently a professor at the University of South Florida, teaching and doing research for the Department of Child and Family Studies Marriage and Family Therapy program.
+Dr. Coffman has a unique ability to connect with people and has a natural gift for providing hope to his clients.
+He is a certified Emotionally Focused Therapist and supervisor in training.
+His passion is serving couples and families in our local community.
+Additionally, he is our office's clinical director and enjoys providing supervision and training to his clinical team.

-Tommy is a business consultant and certified life/recovery coach and intervention professional.
+Tommy is a business consultant, certified life/recovery coach, and intervention professional.
 He enjoys helping and supporting those who struggle with the negative impact of substance abuse and other life issues.
 Dr. Tommy brings a Christ-centered perspective to treatment.
-He believes people can apply the twelve steps to all issues in life.
+He believes people can apply the twelve steps to all the problems in life.
 He thrives when working with clients ready to put effort into taking the steps needed for positive and productive change.
-He enjoys working with people and coaching them on how to focus on their well-being.
+He enjoys working with people and coaching them to focus on their well-being.
 His specialty entails coming alongside people and being part of their support team.
 He is the ministry leader of Celebrate Recovery and has seen hundreds of lives changed through accountability and developing important SMART goals for healthy living.
-He always has the clients’ best interests in mind.
+He always has the client’s best interests in mind.

 Natali Uribe is a Licensed mental health counselor with experience providing substance abuse and mental health treatment.
 Natali graduated with a Bachelor in Arts in Psychology from her country of origin, Colombia.
 Then, after moving to Florida she received her Master’s in Art in Clinical Mental Health Counseling from Webster University .
 Natali has multicultural skills to help individuals learn to adjust to a new culture.
 Natali uses Motivational Interviewing, CBT and REBT approaches and mindfulness techniques based on clients needs of treatment.
 One of her purposes is helping clients to develop skills to improve their life balance and to learn how to overcome negative thinking and manage stress.
 She also teaches clients to practice unconditional self-acceptance, assertive communication and resilience coping skills.
 Natali speaks fluent spanish.

-Debbye Lopez, Licensed Marriage and Family Therapist with the State of Florida.
+Debbye Lopez, Board certified License Marriage and Family Therapist with the State of Florida.
 She received her bachelor’s degree in Ministerial Leadership with a minor in psychology from Southeastern University.
-She then pursued her Master of Science in Marriage and Family Therapy in Southeastern University.
-Mrs. Lopez is currently pursuing her doctorate at North Central University in Marriage and Family Therapy.
-She is a professor at Florida Christian University for the department of Marriage and Family Therapy.
+She then pursued her Master of Science in Marriage and Family Therapy at Southeastern University.
+Mrs. Lopez is pursuing her doctorate in Counselor Education and Family Studies at Liberty University.
+She is a professor at Florida Christian University for the Department of Marriage and Family Therapy.

-Mrs. Lopez has over 15 years of experience in community services and ministry with children, adolescents, couples, and families.
-She is known for her competencies with multicultural dynamics and inner cities population utilizing an eclectic clinical and holistic approach.
-Mrs. Lopez specializes in crisis, trauma, life transition, depression, anxiety, couples and families dynamics.
+Mrs. Lopez has over 20 years of experience in community services and ministry with children, adolescents, couples, and families.
+She is gifted with her calm demeanor and ability to build rapport, creating a safe and nonjudgmental space for growth.
+She believes a person has the innate ability and potential to thrive.
+Mrs. Lopez is known for her competencies with multicultural dynamics and inner-city populations.
+She utilizes an eclectic clinical and holistic intervention approach.
+Mrs. Lopez specializes in crisis, trauma, life transition, depression, anxiety, and couples and family dynamics.
 She is fully fluent in English and Spanish.
-Ms. Lopez is gifted with her calm demeanor and ability to build rapport with children and adolescents creating a safe and nonjudgmental space for growth.
-She believes a person has the innate ability and potential to thrive.
-Mrs. Lopez is passionate about walking the journey of life with clients empowering them to discover their strengths from within.
+She is passionate about walking life's journey with people by empowering them to overcome their weaknesses and discover their strengths from within.

 Veronica Lightsey Archer is a registered mental health counseling Intern.
 She received her bachelor's of arts degree from Webster University in Business and continued her education with a master of arts degree from Webster University in Mental Health Counseling.
 She has a certification in Trauma.
 Veronica is a US Army Veteran.
 She has made her life mission to help those that need help so that they may get back on track with handling their everyday life.
 Veronica has experience working with children, adolescents, and adults and has treated these populations with a group and individual therapy.
 She uses cognitive-behavioral therapy (CBT), reality therapy, and motivational interviewing.
 She has learned that putting self first and learning to love thyself will help to create a positive mind.